 - How to Use Personas in Sales & Marketing

 What are Customer Personas?

 Customer personas represent your ideal customer.
-They’re semi-fictional profiles based on quantitative data, market research and user behaviour.
+As such, they’re semi-fictional profiles based on quantitative data, market research and user behaviour.
 Companies use customer (or buyer) personas to inform their marketing strategies, align sales comms and reach their desired demographic with targeted messaging.

 Most brands have an idea of their audience and make assumptions about their likes, dislikes and aspirations based on their demographic.
 Creating customer personas removes this guesswork, giving you a model through which to target customers that’s based on deep audience research and data.

-Because users interact with your brand in different ways, you’ll need to create a handful of personas that represent all your customers.
+Because users interact with your brand in different ways, you’ll need to create a handful of customer persona examples that represent all your customers.
 This can be done by aligning basic demographic information with user-behaviour patterns, classifying users into segments that define your customer personas.